jakehadar/py-snake/README.md

  $ python setup.py develop
 ```

-Both methods of installation will create an executable `snake` for your active Python environment.
-Whenever this environment is active, `snake` will be scoped in your PATH and playable.
+Both methods will create an executable `snake` for your active Python environment.
+Whenever this environment is active, `snake` will be scoped in your PATH and playable from any working directory.

 Usage